Over 1,200 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,200 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past 24 hours, a total of 1,217 people returned to Syria from the territory of foreign states: 364 people (including 109 women and 185 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 853 people (including 256 women and 435 children) from Jordan via the Nassib checkpoint," the bulletin said.
+"Over the past day, in total 1,252 people returned to the Syrian Arab Republic from the territory of foreign states: 347 people (including 104 women and 177 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 905 people (including 272 women and 462 children) from Jordan via the Nassib checkpoint," the bulletin said.

-Over the past 24 hours, the Russian Center for Reconciliation has carried out two humanitarian actions, delivering 1,000 food sets to Aleppo and Khusham in Deir ez-Zor province, the bulletin added.
+The center added that five internally displaced Syrians had returned to their places of permanent residence in the country over the given period.

+The Syrian army engineering units have carried out the mine clearing operation in Jasim, al-Harra (Daraa province), Douma (Damascus), having cleared a total of 2 hectares (4.

 The Syrian civil war, ongoing since 2011, has brought about a toll of over 5.6 million refugees and over 6 million internally displaced people.
 As the government forces, led by President Bashar Assad, regained control over most of the country's territories, they strive to create favorable repatriation conditions for the refugees.
 Moscow assists Damascus in this process, including through providing humanitarian aid and being a guarantor of ceasefire.